parisisaac65/odin-recipes/README.md

 # odin-recipes

 A simple recipe website using HTML that displays three recipes

-[Click here to view] (https://parisisaac65.github.io/odin-recipes/)